Kubernetes Demo Installation

 Minikube Profiles

-The Kubernetes cluster runs on minikube, the standard platform for Kubernetes development.
-We also use minikube profiles, which are very useful for switching between multiple 'deployed systems' on a development computer:
+The Kubernetes cluster runs on minikube, the default system for Kubernetes development.
+It also uses minikube profiles, which are useful for switching between multiple 'deployed systems' on a development computer.

 - minikube start --cpus=2 --memory=8192 --disk-size=50g --profile curity